rokbar/.dotfiles/README.md

 Moving from Homebrew-based dotfiles (`homebrew` branch) to Nix-based dotfiles offers several compelling advantages, including a declarative approach to configuration management, improved reproducibility across different systems, and the ability to manage both packages and dotfiles within a single, unified framework.

-This transition allows for more robust version control, easier sharing of configurations, and the potential to create isolated development environments, ultimately leading to a more streamlined and consistent setup process across multiple machines

 ### Setup

 1. Install Nix: